Brought to you by:

 Drive it

 If you have nothing but time on your hands to head out and explore all the nooks, crannies and hidden gems of the Wild Atlantic Way, then that’s awesome for you.
 We’re jealous!
-However, if more likely you are limited on time and only have a week or two at your disposal, then don’t fret we’ve designed a Whistle Stop Tour of Ireland’s Wild Atlantic Way so you don’t miss out on any of the highlights.
+However, if you are more likely to be limited on time and only have a week or two at your disposal, then don’t fret we’ve designed a Whistle Stop Tour of Ireland’s Wild Atlantic Way so you don’t miss out on any of the highlights.

 Bus it